Upheaval of the Five Barbarians: Ethnic tensions in Guanzhong

 The term "Qiang" broadly referred to groups of pastoral nomads in the western regions of modern day Gansu and Qinghai.
 Since the Western Han period, many of the Qiang submitted to the Chinese court and were allowed to settle in the Guanzhong region and the watersheds of the Wei and Jing rivers.
-There, they practiced agriculture and lived together with Chinese settlers, but faced with oppression from the local administrators, they often instigated large-scale rebellions which adversely affected the Han military and economy.
+There, they worked as farmers alongside Chinese settlers, but many were also turned into slaves for local magnates.
+Due to the oppression they faced, the Qiang often instigated large-scale rebellions which adversely affected the Han military and economy.
 Living close to the Qiang were the Di tribes, who became tributaries as the Han expanded westwards and annexed their land.

 The fall of Han and the Three Kingdoms period further encouraged the immigration of nomadic people to repopulate devastated areas and provide military power and labour.
 The Guanzhong region in particular became a contested region between warlords and later between the states of Cao Wei and Shu Han.
 In 219, Cao Cao relocated around 50,000 Di from Wudu to Tianshui and Fufeng commanderies.
 The Qiang and Di people were numerous in northwestern China, and they fought for Wei or Shu depending on their circumstances.
-Other tribal people who resided in the northwest included the Lushuihu and Xiuchu, along with newly-migrated Xianbei tribes such as the Tufa and Qifu.
+Other tribal people who resided in the northwest included the Lushuihu and Xiutu, along with newly-migrated Xianbei tribes such as the Tufa and Qifu.
 By the late 3rd century, the tribes made up around half of the population in Guanzhong.

 While Wei kept the tribes mostly under control, the northwest descended into chaos under the Western Jin as their governors struggled to keep the support of the tribes.
-In 270, the Xianbei chieftain, Tufa Shujineng, led a multi-ethnic rebellion against Jin in Liang and Qin provinces that lasted until 279, with the rebels briefly taking control over Liang.
+In 270, the Xianbei chieftain, Tufa Shujineng, led a multi-ethnic rebellion against Jin in Liang and Qin provinces that lasted until early 280, with the rebels briefly taking control over Liang.
 From 296 to 299, the tribes rebelled again, this time acclaiming the Di chieftain, Qi Wannian as their emperor.
 Qi Wannian's rebellion was accompanied by famines and plagues so severe that it devastated the Guanzhong and prompted tens of thousands of refugees to move into Hanzhong and Sichuan in search of food.

 The rebellious tribes of Guanzhong and Bing province raised concern among a few officials within the Jin court.
-After the unification in 280, the minister Guo Qin (郭欽), advised Emperor Wu to focus on moving the tribal peoples out of the borders.
+After the unification of China in 280, the minister Guo Qin (郭欽), advised Emperor Wu to focus on moving the tribal peoples out of the borders.
 Following Qi Wannian's defeat in 299, another minister, Jiang Tong, submitted an essay titled Xi Rong Lun (徙戎論; Discussion on Relocating the Rong Tribe) to the court, also calling for the tribes' repatriation.
 However, both proposals were rejected.